-\begin{proof} The proof of proposition \ref{prop:infusing} uses a combination of results from \cite{Zilt:invaction} and \cite{MS}.
-The main difficulty is that the action of $G$ on $X^{\ss}$ is not free. \cite{Zilt:invaction} considers vortices where this action is free. $\pi_G \circ u$ is a $J$-holomorphic curve on $X \qu G$, but we can't use the results of \cite{MS} directly because $X \qu G$ has orbifold singularities.

-For the mean value inequality, we use lemma 3.3 in \cite{Zilt:invaction}.
-The proof of this result works when the acton of $K$ on $\Phi^{-1}(0)$ is locally free.
-In the setting of proposition \ref{prop:decaycyl}, this gives : there exists a number $s_0 \geq \hh$ such that for $z=(s,t) \in \{s \geq s_0\}$,
+\begin{proof} The proof uses a combination of results from Ziltener \cite{Zilt:invaction} and McDuff-Salamon \cite{MS} and extends them to the case of orbifold quotient/target.
+For the mean value inequality, we use Lemma 3.3 in \cite{Zilt:invaction}.
+The proof of this result works when the action of $K$ on $\Phi^{-1}(0)$ has finite stabilizers.
+In the setting of Proposition \ref{prop:decaycyl}, this gives that there exists a number $s_0 \geq \hh$ such that for $z=(s,t)$ with $s \geq s_0$,